EivindEE/Madame/README.md

 To get the css you need a scss compiler.
 You can for example use [compass](http://compass-style.org).

-For dev there is also a dependency for grunt.js which can be installed by running `[sudo] npm install -g grunt`.
+For dev there is also a dependency for Gruntfile.js which can be installed by running `[sudo] npm install -g grunt-cli`.
 To make sure the web page is running the latest build, run grunt before opening the page.
 To run grunt you need to have [compass](http://compass-style.org) installed.